 Ann Arbor, MI is family friendly city renowned for its cultural offerings.
 Ann Arbor is home to the University of Michigan Health System, a leading clinical and research medical facility.
 It has been ranked highly as a preferred city because of its sporting, music and active cultural life and welcoming natural setting.
 The department of neurology is a highly ranked, academic department with a residency training program of 21 residents and internationally renowned faculty.

 NeuroSport Fellowship application requirement include CV, personal statement, 3 letters of recommendation (one of which is from a program director or chair) and an application.
-Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a H1B visa.
-For more information or to apply for a position in the fellowship, please contact Joyce Gordon at 734-936-1808 or firstname.lastname@example.org.
+Regarding visa issues, you must be one of the following: a US citizen or a permanent resident (green card holder).
+For more information or to apply for a position in the fellowship, please contact Joyce Gordon at 734-936-1808 or email@example.com.